bearrobotics-public/cloud/docs/concepts/mission.md

 Alternatively, you may want more control over the robot’s behavior, and want to trigger things through your own app instead.
-Using a simpler mission like NavigateMission (which just navigates to a single destination before finishing), you can tell the robot to just move to a destination, and have your app decide when to send the next navigation to a destination.
+Using a simpler mission like NavigateMission (which just navigates to a single goals before finishing), you can tell the robot to just move to a goal, and have your app decide when to send the next navigation to a goal.
 This is useful for when you have a fleet manager dispatching robots, and need full control of the exact actions and timings for the robots.